iinf362/my-project/README.md

 my-project
 ==========

-This is my project to test Githu!
+This is my project to test Github!